natcap/invest.users-guide/source/habitat_risk_assessment.rst

 + \\Output\\HTML_Plots\\Sub_Region_Averaged_Results_[yr-mon-day-min-sec].html

-  + This HTML table is a concatoned set of data for all pairings of habitat and stressor within each provided subregion.
+  + This HTML table is a concatenated set of data for all pairings of habitat and stressor within each provided subregion.
 For every pairing of habitat and stressor, the table provides average exposure, consequence, risk, and risk percentage (as a portion of total potential risk).

 Log file